 As part of our current safety guidelines, credit and debit cards are accepted at all food and beverage locations.
 Read all our safety guidelines for additional ways we're keeping everyone safe.

-Open daily at 11am during the warmer months, experience the unique cuisine at the Zoo’s Pavilion Café located at the Bicentennial Pavilion.
+Open during the warmer months, experience the unique cuisine at the Zoo’s Pavilion Café located at the Bicentennial Pavilion.
 The new menu items will offer you many choices like a brisket sandwich, pulled pork sandwich, smoke stack tacos, food truck fries, fried pickles and much more.
 Local craft beer, domestic beer and wine are also available.
 The Pavilion Café is open weekends from 11am-3pm.

 Located at the heart of the Zoo, Café on the Commons is the Zoo’s primary food service location.
 This restaurant is open year round and serves fresh, healthy options such as fruit, salads with a variety of toppings, wraps, and healthier snacks and drinks.
 The Café has indoor and outdoor seating and is open during regular Zoo hours.